Simperfy/Covid-19-API-Philippines-DOH/readme.md

 ### Installing

-Select [Enable Drive API](https://developers.google.com/drive/api/v3/quickstart/go) and download the credentials.json and place the credentials.json at the root folder of the project.
+Select [Enable Drive API](https://developers.google.com/drive/api/v3/quickstart/go) and download the `credentials.json` and place the json file at the root folder of the project.

 Make sure you have [Node.js](https://nodejs.org) & run the command